Skip to main content

 A central regulatory pathway in hormonal health is the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This feedback loop involves three key components ∞ the hypothalamus in the brain, the pituitary gland also in the brain, and the gonads (testes or ovaries).
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary to produce Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These gonadotropins then travel to the gonads, stimulating them to produce sex hormones like testosterone and estrogen.

 This axis operates on a negative feedback principle.
-When sex are sufficient, they signal back to the hypothalamus and pituitary, reducing the release of GnRH, LH, and FSH.
+When sex hormone levels are sufficient, they signal back to the hypothalamus and pituitary, reducing the release of GnRH, LH, and FSH.
 This self-regulating mechanism ensures that hormone levels remain within a healthy range.
 Disruptions to any part of this axis, whether due to age, stress, environmental factors, or underlying health conditions, can lead to imbalances that manifest as noticeable symptoms.

 Why Biomarkers Matter